Amity808/EigenMatch-CoW-Hook/avs/eigenmatch-avs/README.md

 ## Architecture snapshot

 1. **Intent submitters** send signed intents to EigenLayer restakers.
 2. **EigenCompute TEEs** deterministically match intents and emit a `SettlementBundle` with hardware attestation.
+The matching app is managed separately under `compute/intent-matcher` following the EigenCloud compute-app format (EigenX manifest, `_PUBLIC` env rules, reproducible Docker image).
 3. **This AVS performer** receives the bundle as a task, checks docker digest / TEE measurement allowlists, validates replay protection, and (for now) logs the verified bundle so the settlement executor bridge can post it to `EigenMatchHook.sol`.
 4. **Uniswap v4 hook** consumes the final bundle, applies the settlement queue, and only routes net residual flow to the AMM.